fujiso/SODA/README.md

 }
 ```

-## LISENCE
+## LICENSE
-NTT Lisence
+NTT License

-According to the lisence, it is not allowed to create pull requests.
+According to the license, it is not allowed to create pull requests.
 Please feel free to send issues.